infobloxopen/universal-ddi-ansible/docs/CONTRIBUTING.md

 - Resource deletion again (idempotency)
 - Resource updation with all additional attributes under the object

-For more detailed example, refer to [/tests/integration/targets/ipam_ip_space/tasks/main.yml](../tests/integration/targets/ipam_ip_space/tasks/main.yml)
+For more detailed example, refer to any of test [files](../tests/integration/targets/ipam_ip_space/tasks/main.yml)
 ### Coding Style Guidelines

 -  **Properly Naming Tasks** : Each task within your tests should have a specific, descriptive name that clearly states what the test does.